 The study area is located on the Mediterranean Coast in the Northeast of Libya about 12Km Southwest of the city of Al-Bayda, between Latitude 32°69´67.60" N and longitude 21°68´88.12" E, it is found on the second terrace of Al-Jabal Al-Akhdar (Figure.1).

 Fig. 1.
-Location of the study arae (by Google earth).
+Location of the study area (by Google earth).

 2.1.2 Climate

-The study of climate is considered one of the basic factors for studying vegetation.
-Libya’s climate combines between the Mediterranean coast and the Sahara Desert, in terms of temperature and particularly precipitation (FAO,1969 & 1980).
 Al-Jabal Al-Akhdar area is dominated by the distinctive characteristics of the Mediterranean climate.
 The precipitation is concentrated in the winter, while the summer is dry and hot (Noah, 2014).
 Bandis is one of Al-Jabal Al-Akhdar area, enjoying characteristics to the Mediterranean coast climate.

 2.2 Field study

-2.2.1 Specimen collection and drying stage
+2.2.1 Specimen collection and herbarium preparation.

+The extensive field survey was conducted during year …….. to …….. and collected …….. of specimens.
 This was done in four steps, the first step involved collecting the sample from the field after photographing it, taking into account that the sample was free of any infection.
 Also, some data was recorded for each sample, such as the date of collection and its life form, as for the method of collection, for the Specimen of annual plants, the entire plant was collected.
 As for the Specimen of trees and shrubs, it was represented by taking only a branch, with the necessity of having flowers or fruits on the branch, then the Specimen enters the second step, which is the drying stage, where the plant sample is placed on the newspaper in a way that represents the same shape found in the wild., after placing the plant samples on the drying paper, they are placed in the herbarium press and pressed, and placed in a well-ventilated place.
 The drying paper is changed until all the fluids inside the tissues of the samples are completely removed.
 After that, we reach the third step, in which the dried plant samples are glued to the herbarium sheet using white glue, taking care not to cover the herbarium logo with the sample.
 The sample’s information is written in the table on the lower right side of the herbarium sheet.
 The last step is to place the plant samples in the refrigerator at a temperature of -20ºC degrees Celsius for the week to kill insects.
 (Simpson, 2019).

-2.2.2 Plant identification stage
+2.2.2 Identification of Plant Specimens

-The plant species were identified in the Sylphium herbarium Department of Botany, Faculty of Science, Omar Al-Mukhtar University, using dissection tools, a dissecting microscope, and the Libyan Flora Encyclopedia (Flora of Libya).
+The collected plant specimens were identified in the Sylphium herbarium, Department of Botany, Faculty of Science, Omar Al-Mukhtar University, using dissection tools, a dissecting microscope.
+The iden-tification was confirmed through consultation of relevant literature(Libyan Flora Encyclopedia (Flora of Libya).
 (Ali & Jafri, 1976- 1977; Jafri & El-Gadi, 1977–1993; El-Gadi & El-Taife, 1989).
-Plants were classified into life forms according to (Raunkiaer, 1934).
-This system of plant classification provides an understanding of the diversity of life forms within the plant kingdom by classifying them according to their adaptation to environmental conditions.
+The life forms of the collected Plants were classified according to Raunkiaer (1934)..

 3. results